Deformation Quantization for Actions of K\"ahlerian Lie Groups: Pyatetskii-Shapiro's theory

 with extension homomorphism $\rho_\h\,:\,\a\,\to\,{\rm Der}(\h)$ given by

 The Lie algebra $\s$ is called {\bf elementary normal}.
-Last, we denote by $\S$ the connected simply connected Lie group whose Lie algebra is $\s$ and we call the later an {\bf elementary normal $\bf j$-group}. \end{dfn} Note that $\S$ is a solvable group of real dimension $2d+2$ and if $V=\{0\}$, $\S$ is isomorphic to the affine group of the real line.
+Last, we denote by $\S$ the connected simply connected Lie group whose Lie algebra is $\s$ and we call the latter an {\bf elementary normal $\bf j$-group}. \end{dfn} Note that $\S$ is a solvable group of real dimension $2d+2$ and if $V=\{0\}$, $\S$ is isomorphic to the affine group of the real line.
 It turns out that every negatively curved K\"ahlerian Lie group can be decomposed into elementary pieces: at the infinitesimal level, one has the following result, due to Pyatetskii-Shapiro \cite{PS}. \begin{prop} Let $(\b,\alpha,\bf j)$ be a normal $\bf j$-algebra.
 Then, there exist $\z$, a one-dimensional ideal of $\b$ and $V$, a vector subspace of $\b$, such that setting $\a:={\bf j}\z$, the algebra $\s:=\a\oplus V\oplus \z$ underlies an elementary normal $\bf j$-ideal of $\b$.
 Moreover, the associated extension sequence

 is split as a sequence of normal $\bf j$-algebras and such that:

 \end{prop} In particular, every normal $\bf j$-algebra $\b$ admits a decomposition as a sequence of split extensions of elementary normal $\bf j$-algebras $\s_i$, $i=1,\dots,N$, of real dimension $2d_i+2$, $d_i\in\N$: